Toronto - Sudbury - Sault Ste. Marie (718 km)

 A monument to Sudbury's proud history of nickel-mining, the Big Nickel is on the grounds of Dynamic Earth, a local science museum.
 It quickly became one of the city's best-known landmarks.

-In the morning, we will board the Agawa Canyon Train Tour to travel to Agawa Canyon Park.
-As we explore this area, we will have a chance to visit Bridal Veil Falls and Black Beaver Falls.
+In the morning, we will travel to Agawa Canyon Park onboard a luxury train, amidst one of Canada's most scenic areas of maple trees.
+When we arrive in the park, we will explore the area, visiting Bridal Veil Falls and Black Bear Falls.
 In the evening, we will return to Sault Ste.
-Marie for the night.
+Marie on the train, then back to Sudbury for the night.

 Sault Ste.
 Marie, ON

 Sault Ste.
 Marie is a city in Ontario, Canada.
 The city is gifted with a seasonal climate perfect for thrilling outdoor activities all year round:in Falls, it invite visitors to Agawa Canyon, while warm summers attract visitors to take up canoeing, fishing or hiking.